Djain1764/chewie/README.md

 ## Migrating from Chewie < 0.9.0

-Instead of passing the `VideoPlayerController` and your options to the `Chewie` widget you now pass them to the `ChewieController` and pass that later to the `Chewie` widget.
+Instead of passing the `VlcPlayerController` and your options to the `Chewie` widget you now pass them to the `ChewieController` and pass that later to the `Chewie` widget.

 ```dart
 final playerWidget = Chewie(